wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Chat-UbuntuLlama
 - Converting project for intended use on Ubuntu.
+Still Getting the scripts done currently.
 - Below is old content, that will be in some stage of update in project conversion from Chat-VulkanLlama...
-- Still Getting the scripts done currently...

 ```
 # CURRENT STATUS: Development...